aidanmolyneuxCOL/RolsaTechnologiesWebApp-AM/README.md

 This is my Rolsa Technologies web app exam code.

-# Installing dependencies (python is needed to run the web app)
+# Installing dependencies

+Python and flask is needed to run this app.

 1. Create a virtual environment
 2. To install the dependencies, run this line in the terminal: pip install -r requirements.txt
+3. If step 2 didnt work, run "pip install flask"